camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 commandContext.enableTenantCheck();
 ```

-Note that the tenant check can't be enabled for a command if the check is disabled at the process engine configuration.
+Note that the restrictions can't be enabled for a command if they are disabled in the `ProcessEngineConfiguration`.

 ### Access all Tenants as Administrator

 Users who are a member of the group `camunda-admin` can access the data of all tenants, even if they don't belongs to the tenants.
 This is useful for an administrator of a multi-tenancy application since he has to manage the data over all tenants.

+## Shared Definitions for all Tenants

+...will be documented soon!

+{{< note title="Example" class="info" >}}
+You can find an [example](https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/tenant-identifier-shared-definitions) on [GitHub](https://github.com/camunda/camunda-bpm-examples) that shows how to use shared definitions.
+{{< /note >}}